Food Chemistry: Career, Course, Requirement, Earning

 Are you someone who likes improving and analyzing the chemical composition of foods?

 If yes, a course in Food Chemistry is something you should go for.
-It's a plus if you possess Interpersonal skills required to collaborate with others, and communication skills are needed to communicate their results through various levels of knowledge with colleagues and the public.
+It's a plus if you possess the Interpersonal skills required to collaborate with others, and communication skills are needed to communicate their results through various levels of knowledge with colleagues and the public.

-Food chemistry is the discipline that deals primarily with the chemical composition of foodstuffs, basic bio molecules, the chemical structure and properties of food components and the chemical changes in food during processing and storage.
+Food chemistry is the discipline that deals primarily with the chemical composition of foodstuffs, basic biomolecules, the chemical structure and properties of food components, and the chemical changes in food during processing and storage.

-To become a Food Chemist some prerequisites are; Clear analytical capabilities, experience in data analysis, innovation and knowledge with data analysis applications.
+To become a Food Chemist, some prerequisites are; Clear analytical capabilities, experience in data analysis, innovation, and knowledge with data analysis applications.
 Start with a Diploma in Chemistry.
 It's always advisable to get a foundation in organic and physical chemistry along with math, physics, and biology coursework.

 - Food production

 - Regulatory processing

 - Quality assurance

 Many chemists love the opportunity to work outside to collect food or environmental samples or to check how their field trials progress.
 Together with nature and the mechanism and resources it offers, there is satisfaction.